sharife/mantrabio/site/content/partnering/_index.md

     text: >-
       Collaborate with Mantra to explore how REVEAL can make an impact on your drug development pipeline.
-  - heading: REVEAL Platform & Technology access
+  - heading: REVEAL™ Platform & Technology access
     image: /img/icon-access.png
     text: >-
       Engage in licensing opportunities of Mantra Bio's patented library of